fu-malaria/fu-malaria/README.md

 ### FU Malaria - Open Source Computer Vision Platform for the Detection of Malaria and other Blood Born Conditions

 Last year my engineer FV and I spent a summer working on a skunk works project to train OpenCV to detect Malaria in blood cells.
+We had a vision of using a low cost computing device like a Raspberry Pi or Intel Joule to power a Microscope that used computer vision to detect Malaria.

 Malaria kills 500,000-750,000 people a year, many of them young children and elderly.
 It often occurs in remote places that lack access to modern pathology services and so diagnosis is difficult and misdiagnosis is common.